sashadatsko/Technical-Test/README.md

 # Technical-Test

-To run:
-  make all
+To run: make all then ./main
-  ./main